-However, one would certainly be mistaken to dismiss creationism’s presence in Western-European environments.
-Although figures suggest it has declined, it still has its advocates.
-In the United States, a 2017 Gallup poll of 1011 adults, aged 18 and older, discovered that 38% of Americans believe in strict-creationism which says that God created humans in their present form at some time within the last 10 000 years (1).
-This is, according to Gallup, an all-time low, although it equates to a sizable minority position held by millions of people.
-The acceptance of evolutionary science has increased greatly as 57% of Americans now believe in some form of evolution, whether they believe God guided the process or not.
-A little way north of the United States, only 22% of Canadians accept the strict creationist view (2).
+But one would be mistaken to dismiss creationism’s presence in Western-European environments.
+Although figures show that it has declined, it still lives.
+In the United States, a 2017 Gallup poll of 1011 adults aged 18 and older discovered that 38% of Americans believe in strict creationism which says that God created humans in their present form at some time within the last 10 000 years (1).
+According to Gallup, this is an all-time low, although it yet equates to many millions of people.
+The public acceptance of evolutionary science has increased.
+57% of Americans now believe in some form of evolution, whether they think God guided the process or had nothing to do with it.
+Only 22% of Canadians accept the strict creationist view (2).

 What about Europe?
-Fortunately there is data one can use to unveil creationism’s presence.
-With the exception of Turkey, European countries are far more accepting of human evolution than the United States, despite European levels of acceptance almost never exceeding 80%.
-According to researchers Stefaan Blancke, Hans Henrik Hjermitslev, Johan Braeckman and Peter C. Kjærgaard:
+Except for Turkey, European countries are far more accepting of human evolution than the United States, despite these levels of acceptance almost never exceeding 80%.
+According to researchers Stefaan Blancke, Hans Henrik Hjermitslev, Johan Braeckman, and Peter C. Kjærgaard:

 “[I]t is often overlooked that even in the most evolution-friendly European states, the level of acceptance almost never exceeds 80%.
 In fact, in most countries, no more than 70% of surveyed population accepts human evolution, whereas 20% rejects it.
 Although these figures are not as low when compared with the situation in the United States, they do reveal that anti evolutionism is far from absent in Europe” (3).

-Majority of the population accept human evolution in Sweden (68%), Germany (65%), and Belgium (61%), with these countries having only 8 to 12% creationists on average.
-In other countries, such as Italy, Poland, and Russia, the percentage of creationists is at 21%, 25%, and 34%, respectively (4).
-In Finland, Hungary, and, Italy roughly 15-18% of non-biology teachers hold creationist beliefs, although it is far less among biology teachers (3-6%), and there are almost no creationist teachers at all in France and Estonia (5).
+A majority of the population accepts human evolution in Sweden (68%), Germany (65%), and Belgium (61%), with these countries having only 8 to 12% creationists on average.
+In other countries, such as Italy, Poland, and Russia, the percentage of creationists stands at 21%, 25%, and 34%, respectively (4).
+In Finland, Hungary, and Italy roughly 15 to 18% of non-biology teachers hold creationist beliefs, although it is far less among biology teachers (between 3 and 6%), and there are almost no creationist teachers at all in France and Estonia (5).
 A 2006 BBC poll in the United Kingdom indicated that 48% of the surveyed population claimed evolution “best described their view on the origin and development of life.”
 Creationism hovered at 21%, intelligent design at 17%, and 13% were undecided (6).
-Although these figures demonstrate creationism and anti-evolutionism are alive in European territories, the British Council was confident enough to state that,
+Although creationism and anti-evolutionism are still alive in European territories, the British Council is confident that,

 “the majority of adults in Great Britain, Spain and Russia believe that life on Earth, including human life, evolved over time as a result of natural selection in which no God played a part” (7).